DougTheDruid/SoT-ESP-Framework/README.md

 ### Why Python?!
-Python is at its more user-friendly version of C. Hypothetically, we can perform any C action using python, but make it more readible and beginner-friendly.
+Python is at its more user-friendly version of C. Hypothetically, we can perform any C action using python, but make it more readable and beginner-friendly.
 I am also much more comfortable developing in Python and saw this as an opportunity to challenge myself.

 ### Prerequisites
 In theory, all you need to get started in using this hack is Python 3.7.9 (have also verified in 3.9.6), and to install the requirement found in the requirements.txt.
 The base framework should automatically create an overlay over your SoT window, regardless of size.
-You MAY need to make some minor changes in the code to accomidate your display configuration (helpers.py, top of file).
+You MAY need to make some minor changes in the code to accommodate your display configuration (helpers.py, top of file).
 I personally run all of my Python from PyCharm, and start/stop the code execution through the built-in Run and Stop functionality.
 You may choose to implement proper "closing" functionality using pyglet.